Sampling Strategies in Bayesian Inversion: A Study of RTO and Langevin Methods: Theory and Methods

-\Cref{alg:augmented_rto} summarizes the procedure to sample from such a hierarchical model within the RTO framework.
+with $g(x)$ given in \eqref{eq:theory_prior}. \Cref{alg:augmented_rto} summarizes the procedure to sample from such a hierarchical model within the RTO framework.

-Selecting posterior parameters in the Langevin-based methods is much more difficult.
-As far as we know, no Langevin-based methods can update or simultaneously estimate the model parameters.
-Recently, Vidal et al. proposed to perform parameter selection based on maximum likelihood estimation \cite{vidal2020maximum,de2020maximum}, which can simultaneously estimate multiple model parameters and is theoretically well-founded.
-But the procedure has to be implemented offline, i.e., the parameters have to be predetermined before sampling.
+In principle, with Langevin-based methods, the selection of posterior parameters could also be performed by considering a hierarchical approach.
+However, this approach is not feasible for dealing with high-dimensional problems, since in each iteration MYULA would possibly need many iterations in order to enter its stationary regime to obtain a sample from $\pi_{\mathbbm{x}|\bblambda=\lambda_k,\bbgamma=\gamma_k,\mathbbm{y}=y}(x)$.
+Recently, Vidal et al. proposed in \cite{vidal2020maximum,de2020maximum} to perform parameter selection based on maximum likelihood estimation, which can simultaneously estimate multiple model parameters and is theoretically well-founded.
+However, the procedure has to be implemented offline, i.e., the parameters have to be predetermined before sampling.